Learning a Game by Paying the Agents: Minimizing Payment

-{\bf Multiple agents.} The above observation that the total payment can be significantly smaller than the number of rounds is specific to the single agent case.
-When there are multiple agents, the minimal achievable payment turns out to be lower bounded by the number of rounds.
 Formally, we define the {\em payment complexity} $\mathrm{PC}(n, \eps)$ to be the minimal total payment required to $\eps$-learn a game with $n$ agents (in the worst case over all games), and the {\em round complexity} $\mathrm{RC}(n, \eps)$ to be the minimal number of rounds to do so.
-Then, we have: \begin{proposition} Suppose the payment to each agent only depends on the agent's own action.
-Under both rationalizable and no-regret behavioral models, we have
+Then, we have: \begin{proposition} There exist games and no-regret agents such that

 \end{proposition} \begin{proof} The inequality $\mathrm{PC}(n, \eps) \le \cO\big( n\cdot \mathrm{RC}(n, \eps) \big)$ is straightforward because the payment to each agent is bounded by $O(1)$ at each round.